aces/Loris/docs/deprecated_wiki/Setup/Setup.md

 Please start by reading the [README](https://github.com/aces/Loris).

-Imaging support requires installation of both core [Loris](https://github.com/aces/Loris) and [Loris-MRI](https://github.com/aces/Loris) codebases (see below, and [[Imaging Database]] Setup page).
+Imaging features require installation of both core [Loris](https://github.com/aces/Loris) and [Loris-MRI](https://github.com/aces/Loris) codebases (see below, and [[Imaging Database]] Setup page).

 The most recent release may be found on our [Releases GitHub page](https://github.com/aces/Loris/releases/latest).
-> Note for developers: We do not support the unstable pre-release development branch.
+> The LORIS team provides support (on a best-effort basis via the Loris-dev mailing list) for the last 2 releases of LORIS (including minor releases), and do not support pre-release development branches.

 ### Installation, Setup and Configuration